no-glue/no-glue-blog/README.md

 Components for web applications and sample blog application.

 ##Idea of the project
-Main idea is to create a set of components that can be used for making web applications.
+Main idea is to create a set of components that can be to make web applications.
 This project comes with blog application.

 ##Some new features